INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 #### Proposed mapping and rationale

-The spatial data service type will be provided by providing the application profile element on the resource locator in the data set metadata record pointing to the response of a "Get View/Download Service Metadata" request of the service providing access to that data set.
+The spatial data service type will be provided by the `gmd:applicationProfile` element given in the data set metadata record and related to the resource locator pointing to the response of a "Get View/Download Service Metadata" request of the service providing access to that data set.

 #### Detailed mapping description

-The [requirements](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/proposals/JRC/ds-linking-simplification-good-practice.md#requirement-gmdapplicationprofile-element) to meet for the implementation of the mapping are already defined in the Good Practice guidelines.
+Requirements to meet, recommendations and examples for the implementation of the mapping are already defined in the [Good Practice guidelines](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/proposals/JRC/ds-linking-simplification-good-practice.md#requirement-gmdapplicationprofile-element).

-For WMS, the value to be used for the encoding of the applicationProfile element is "view" (URI: http://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType/view).
+For WMS, the value to be used for the encoding of the `gmd:applicationProfile` element is "view" (URI: http://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType/view).

-For WFS and ATOM, the value to be used for the encoding of the applicationProfile element is "download" (URI: http://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType/download).
+For WFS and ATOM, the value to be used for the encoding of the `gmd:applicationProfile` element is "download" (URI: http://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType/download).

 #### Changes to the current INSPIRE framework